-Table 45: NPS-UD Feasibility Implications within Timeframes Timeframe Includes Short Commercially viable to a developer based on the current relationship between costs and revenue.
+Table 43: NPS-UD Feasibility Timeframes and Implications

+Timeframe Includes Short Commercially viable to a developer based on the current relationship between costs and revenue.
 Medium Commercially viable to a developer based on the current relationship between costs and revenue.
 Long Commercially viable to a developer based on the current relationship between costs and revenue, or any reasonable adjustment to that relationship.